 “Casa de menjars,” which roughly translates as “food house,” refers to an old-school style of Catalan restaurant that served traditional home-cooked food to the working class during breakfast and lunch.
-While the modern-day versions are more refined and welcome people well into the evening, their dedication to traditional recipes and high-quality ingredients is as fierce as ever.
+While the modern-day versions are more refined and stay open for dinner, their dedication to traditional recipes and high-quality ingredients is as fierce as ever.
 Maleducat is a great example of one with a short, concise menu of shared plates made from the finest local produce.
-Despite having opened in hip Sant Antoni only days before the start of the pandemic, Maleducat (Catalan for “rude” or “ill-mannered”) has quickly become known for hearty, classic dishes like deep-fried artichokes and macaroni stuffed with hare, which we definitely recommend trying on their sidewalk patio (if you can get a spot).
+Despite having opened in Sant Antoni only days before the start of the pandemic, Maleducat (Catalan for “rude” or “ill-mannered”) has quickly become known for hearty, classic dishes like Iberian ham croquettes and beef tendon stew, which we definitely recommend trying on their sidewalk patio (if you can get a spot).